ShoesForClues/eztask/README.md

   end) --To disconnect callback do render_callback:detach()

   thread:create_thread(function() --You can create child threads
-    thread.lib.doayield() --You can reference the parent thread's libraries instead of reimporting while true do
+    while true do
       print(arg1)
-      thread.lib:doayield()
-    end
-  end):init()
+      thread.lib:doayield() --You can reference the parent thread's libraries instead of reimporting end end):init()